xiaodouzi666/ROCmedic/README.md

     ![Untitled 4](https://github.com/user-attachments/assets/28c00a0d-c894-4581-a481-ad278a14a3b9)

+**OR**, you can simply cd in the Vite-project folder, and run the following command to start the front-end service:

+   '''bash
+   npm install --legacy-peer-deps
+   npm run dev
+   '''

+**With** the command above, the front-end service will also get online, you can choose the way you want! 😉

 4. **Access the Service in a Browser:**
    Open the specified local address (e.g., [http://localhost:8080](http://localhost:8080/)) in a web browser.
 Navigate to the ECG Analysis tab, upload an image, and view the returned results.